 Mapping Out Safe Pathways

-When mapping out safe pathways for night walks, choose locations that are familiar to help with navigation when visibility is low.
-Select routes that are well-lit, like main roadways and neighborhood streets, to maintain visibility and enhance safety during late-night walks.
+When mapping out safe pathways for night walks, choose familiar locations to help with navigation when visibility is low.
+Select well-lit routes, like main roadways and neighborhood streets, to maintain visibility and enhance safety during late-night walks.

 To enhance your safety during nocturnal walks, always use designated sidewalks and crosswalks, and walk facing the traffic for increased visibility to drivers.